-In this article, I will discuss the importance of return on invested capital, how you can calculate it, what company information the figure provides to investors, and how you can analyze this figure to make better investment decisions.
+In this article, I will discuss the importance of return on invested capital, how you can calculate it, what information the figure provides to investors, and how you can analyze this figure to make better investment decisions.
 I'll also provide several examples along the way to guide your understanding.

 Return on invested capital (ROIC) measures how effective a company is at allocating capital under its control to profitable investments.
 Although calculating ROIC is more involved than other profitability ratios, it's well worth the effort.

 ROIC = Net operating profit after tax (NOPAT) / Invested capital

-However, utilizing this formula to calculate ROIC may provide you with a better understanding of how much cash a business generates for its shareholders:
+However, utilizing the formula below to calculate ROIC may provide you with a better understanding of how much cash a business generates for its shareholders:

 ROIC = Owners earnings / (Long-term debt + Stockholders' equity)

-You can see my previous article on how to calculate owners earnings, as it's a lengthier process.
-Both long-term debt and stockholders' equity can be easily found on a company's balance sheet.
+You can see my article on how to calculate owners earnings, as it's a lengthier process.
+However, both long-term debt and stockholders' equity can be easily found on a company's balance sheet.

 Now, I will cover the more traditional approach of finding NOPAT and invested capital to calculate ROIC.